Belikoff80/Home_task_281122/instruction_git.md

 + checkout HEAD^
 ##### to mave HEAD point for 1 step down to tree use following command.
 After action keep in mind do not forget saving pcedures
 + checkout HEAD~num
+in case we need to move HEAD more then 1 step on tree use HEAD~num function where num is numbers of needed steps